GeorgeHahn/Avalon/README.md

 ## TODO

+ - **MOUNTING HOLES for heatsink**
- - Add ferrite beads near hashing ICs
+ - **Add ferrite beads near hashing ICs**
+ - Pick VBoot voltage to power SMPS at initially (0.80v seems like the most reasonable option)
  - Port Klondike firmware to PIC18F45K50
  - Testing with a Raspberry Pi
  - Tune settings for unique SMPS